A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Generalizing ACGM

+for all $\bm{x} \in \mathbb{R}^n$ and $k \geq 0$.
 Note that the first estimate function $\psi_0$ does not contain a lower bound term.
 Therefore, it is not necessary to define $W_0$.
-The collection of estimate functions $\{\psi_k(\vec{x})\}_{k \geq 0}$, is referred to as the \emph{estimate sequence}.
+The collection of estimate functions $\{\psi_k\}_{k \geq 0}$, is referred to as the \emph{estimate sequence}.

 The estimate function optimum value, given by

 is guaranteed to be lower than $\mathcal{H}_k$, since